user profile avatar

 Bio

-I'm an aspiring journalist with a deep passion for amplifying the voices of those who are often overlooked or lack the means to advocate for themselves.
+I'm an aspiring art journalist with a deep passion for amplifying the voices of those who are often overlooked or lack the means to advocate for themselves, all through the lens of paintings and other art forms.
 My experience living with high-functioning autism has shaped me into a hyper-observant individual, allowing me to notice details that many may miss.
 I believe this keen awareness is a crucial asset in journalism, where every detail plays a significant role in how a story is portrayed -- whether correct or incorrect.
-I'm actively pursuing opportunities to grow as a writer, reporter, and advocate.
+But also, creativity is a major factor in what sets me apart, since I believe using visual arts can further push voices to a wider audience.
+I'm actively pursuing opportunities to grow as a writer, reporter, artist and advocate.
 By obtaining scholarships and furthering my education, I aim to enhance my skills, maintain connections to find information that would otherwise be difficult to access, and make meaningful contributions to my communities.
-Alongside this, I wish to make art from stories within my community.
+Alongside this, I wish to educate and pass my wisdom off to the next generation as an art professor in my future.

 Education